 A prototype jet engine can operate without using fossil fuels, paving the way for zero-emissions air travel.

-The device compresses the air and ionizes it with microwaves, generating plasma that propels it forward, according to research published Tuesday in the AIP Advances magazine.
-This means that starting with this jet engine one day planes could fly using only electricity, and the air around them as fuel.
+The device compresses air and ionizes it with microwaves, generating plasma that pushes it forward, according to research published Tuesday in the AIP Advances magazine.
+This means that from this jet engine planes could one day fly using only electricity, and the air around them as fuel.

-The way to go between a proof of concept prototype and the installation of an engine on a real floor, it should be said, is not short.
-But the prototype was able to release a one-kilo steel ball into the air by 24 millimeters.
-That's the same thrust, in proportion, as a conventional jet engine.
+The road to travel between a proof of concept prototype and the installation of an engine on a real plane, it must be said, is not short.
+But the prototype was able to release a one-kilogram steel ball 24 millimeters into the air.
+That's the same thrust, proportionally, as a conventional jet engine.

 Jet engine electric